 The Tandana Foundation can offer your group a chance to make a difference in the lives of rural Ecuadorians or Malians while becoming part of the community you serve.

-Whether you are a class, school group, organization, club, set service-oriented and adventure-seeking friends, healthcare professionals, teachers--any group that wants a new experience and a chance to make friends by helping out--we can coordinate a service project and a unique learning experience for you.
+Whether you are a class, organization, club, set of service-oriented and adventure-seeking friends, healthcare professionals, gardeners, teachers--any group that wants a new experience and a chance to make friends by helping out--we can coordinate a service project and a unique learning experience for you.
 Lodging options include homestays, a community center, a hostel, or a hotel.
 Project types include building some kind of small infrastructure with community members, gardening and reforestation work, health care, and educational activities in partnership with local schools (see the next tab for more details).
 Often these can be combined.

 And of course, we'll take care of most of the logistics for you.
 We can give you suggestions on international flights (though you'll get those on your own), provide your group with all the pre-trip information you'll need, book your lodging, pick you up at the airport, and give you a helpful orientation once you arrive.
 Throughout the week, you won't have to give a second thought to food, transportation, activities, or supplies for your service activity.
 We'll do what we do best so you can do yours.

 Your group can work alongside community members to build infrastructure.
 Some examples include a water filtration tank, a retaining wall to protect a spring, playground equipment, improvements to a community center, a bathroom, acclimatization beds for seedlings at a nursery, etc. Because the specific project depends on the community's priorities and situation at the time, it is difficult for us to tell very far in advance what the particular project will be.
 But we can tell you that you will have a chance to work with welcoming hosts while getting to know them and their community.
 Sometimes the project might be for a community as a whole, and other times for a school, daycare, or community organization.